• Topics

 Instructor: Cindy Laufer, Program Coordinator at MCNL and Judith Sharp, JD/LLM, Director of Entrepreneurial Legal Services Clinic at UMKC School of Law

-Dates for this two-hour informational session:
+The next offering of this free two-hour informational session:

 Program Details